Adityagowtham/Loksabha_Elections_results_2024/README.md

 This repository contains a Python script for scraping data from the Election Commission of India's website and a detailed analysis of the 2024 Lok Sabha Election results.
 The analysis focuses on extracting 10 key insights and presenting them in a Power BI dashboard for easy visualization and interpretation.

+**Open the `.pbix` file using Power BI Desktop to interact with the visualizations.**

+**Please refer this link to view the insights from dashboard : https://www.loom.com/share/f2100d0487374b1eb179748fb28aa7e3**

 ## Project Description

 The 2024 Lok Sabha Election Results Analysis project aims to provide a comprehensive analysis of the recent elections in India.
 The project includes: